eBayClassifiedsGroup/PanteraS/README.md

-DNS - which supposed to be running on every docker host, it is important that you have only one DNS server occupying port 53 on docker host, you might need to disable yours if you have already configured.
+DNS - which supposed to be running on every docker host, it is important that you have only one DNS server occupying port 53 on docker host, you might need to disable yours, if you have already configured.

 If you have direct access to the docker host DNS, then just modify your /etc/resolv.conf adding its IP address.